BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

 # Modeling Overlook

 In general the prediction task is the detection of anomalous sound of industrial machine in an unsupervised manner.
-In the training phase only normal operation sounds are being considered, whereas we try to predict anomalous sound in the evaluation phase.
+In the training phase only normal operation sounds are being considered, whereas it is being tried to predict anomalous sound in the evaluation phase.

 The main challenge in the modeling process is to explore the vast space of model permutations and to pick the best models for certain features and combine them to an ensemble.
 This selection process is segmented: